 Firmware updates are typically automatically sent to your device and will begin installation as soon as you select the menu button on your controller.
 Go to Settings -> Click on Software Updates.
 If you choose the settings or support menu, you’ll see software updates.
 It will inform you whether there is an update available.

 Download the most recent firmware.
-After that, launch the BBC iPlayer app and attempt to watch a film.
+After that, launch the BBC iPlayer app and attempt to watch something.

 Wrap Up

 So there you have it!
-Our quick guide on how to fix the BBC iPlayer Error code 02001.
-We hope this has been helpful and that you can now enjoy your favourite shows again without any issues.
+Our quick guide on how to fix the BBC iPlayer error.
+We hope this has been helpful and that you can now enjoy your favorite shows again without any issues.

 If you have any other questions or need further assistance, don’t hesitate to comment below.
 We’ll be happy to help.
 However, if you still can’t access iPlayer after following our instructions, we recommend that you contact the BBC iPlayer customer service team.